What Is Postpartum Psychosis?

 Postpartum psychosis can come within a couple of weeks after you give birth.
 Usually, it happens suddenly.
-Different mothers may have different symptoms.
+The symptoms differ from person to person.
 But they might include:

 - Delusions (belief in something that’s not real)